leon4rd/test/README.md

-## Why do cows not have toes?
-They lactose!
+## In the news a courtroom artist was arrested today, I'm not surprised, he always seemed sketchy.